theirishkiwi/victor-hugo/site/content/en/home/amygdala.md

 Thankfully, with the right tools and routines you can train your body and mind to handle your emotions in a healthy way.

-extremes undermine our stabilty
+Managing our emotions, means we are less vunerable to the upheavals of the emotional brain. we may not be able to control when an emotion may arise, but we can have some say in how long an emotion  may last.

-managed by getting their minds off their worries, focusing their mind instead on relaxation
+managed by getting your mind off your worries and focusing you mind instead on relaxation.

-managing our emotions, means we are less vunerable to the upheavals of the emotional brain
+exercise

-we may not be able to control when an emotion may arise, but we can have some say in how long an emotion  may last.
+mindful breathing

 - self awareness
 - monitor queues for anxiety